marcelare83/azuredevops-good-read/README.md

 More information about this bug can be found [in this forum post](https://stackoverflow.com/a/70874760).

-### > Installing new software on a self-hosted agent can require a restart of the agent
+### > Installing new software on a self-hosted agent could require a restart before it takes effect
 If you are running your pipeline on a self-hosted agent and have tasks that install new software, for example using `dotnet tool install`, then a restart of the agent could be required for it to recognize this new tool/software.

 > I noticed this when I tried installing the `dotnet-coverage` tool and it said it was already installed but at the same time when trying to use it in a task it said it wasn't installed, leading to a catch-22.
 Restarting the agent solved this issue.

 The solution was taken from [this forum post](https://stackoverflow.com/a/62712205).

-### Local NuGet feed
-- no-build, no-restore, vsts-feed

 ## Code coverage
 - parallell test execution